cgwyllie/angular-velocity/README.md

 # Disclaimer

-This project is not associated officially with either AngularJS or VelocityJS.
+This project is not associated officially with either AngularJS or Velocity.
 It is just a little utility that was quickly thrown together to bridge an animation-shaped gap.